erizov/Professor/semester_5/lecture_26_ensemble_methods/bagging/README.md

 ## Introduction

-Bagging is bagging is a fundamental algorithm.
+Bagging is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Bagging is essential for building performant and scalable applications.